Step 2. Debugging Your First Python Application

 PyCharm allows you to watch any variable.
-Just click on the toolbar of the Variables tab, and type the name of the variable you want to watch - let it be
+Just click on the toolbar of the Watches tab, and type the name of the variable you want to watch - let it be

-At first, you see an error - it means that the variable is not yet defined:
+At first, you see the time equals nil - it means that the variable is not yet defined: